MAORIHTH 710 : Kaupapa Māori Theory

 |Assessment Type||Learning Outcome Addressed|

-This course is a standard 15 point course and students are expected to spend 10 hours per week for the 12 weeks of the semester.
+This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 20 hours of lectures.
+For this course, you can expect 20 hours of lectures or class work.
 The rest of the 100 hours will be spent on reading and thinking about the content, and working on assignments.

 Attendance is expected at scheduled teaching days.
 Some of the discussions from scheduled teaching days will be available as recordings.
 The course may include online events including group discussions/tutorials.